 Melt your 1st heated phase over the stove in a double boiler at medium high heat.
-Make sure the water bath is large enough to accomodate the inserted vessel.
+Make sure the water bath is large enough to accommodate the inserted vessel.
 Do not allow the water to spit into the inserted vessel.
 At the same time in a separate vessel heat, your 2nd heated phase by totally melting the kokum butter then add the remainder of the 2nd heated phase and continue to heat until melted.

 We recommend melting the entire formula to achieve nice hard bars that do not fall apart halfway during use.
 Combine both heated phases mix well and remove from the heat.
 If you find the 1st heated phase needs more moisture, multiply the Cocamidopropyl betaine by up to 3 times.
 It may take your final bar longer to harden.

 Mix in your cool down phase.
 If adding colour, this is the time.